!–– useitbetter.com tag ––> <!–– end of useitbetter.com tag ––>

 If you're not handy, and you're worried about any possible issues your new golf cart might have after purchase - then a new cart with a warranty may be the best option for you!

 Your new cart won't have any maintenance needed.
 The batteries won't die.
 It will come with a brand new golf cart battery charger, and fresh tires.
 So you can enjoy your cart right away - and have pride of ownership knowing that no one else's butt has been in your seats!

 4. Accessories May Not Yet Be Available for Your Cart

 Having a brand new cart is amazing, but one drawback many people fail to think about is the fact that since their cart is so new they will have limited golf cart accessories options available to them.
 For example, the Club Car Onward model came out in the year 2017.
 By late 2018, many accessories manufacturers were still working on designing lift kits, brush guards, windshields, light kits, and other accessories that would fit the new cart, leaving owners without many options to customize their cart (other than what is available from the manufacturer).
+Now that it is 2023 though, many Club Car Onward Accessories are available on the market.
 So if you buy a new golf cart, you may have less customization available to you up front!

 When it comes to choosing to buy either a gas or electric cart, you need to narrow down your choice by deciding a few things up front:

 |Deciding Factor||Gas Golf Cart Best||Electric Golf Cart Best|

 |Vehicle Range Needed / Desired?||